Feb. 17 in Music History: Remembering Thelonious Monk

 2004 - Chromeo released their debut album, She’s In Control.
 It features “Needy Girl.”

 2005 - Scottish rockers Franz Ferdinand became the first act ever to win the Mercury Music Prize, Brit Awards and NME awards in the same year.
-The group has had multiple top 20 hits in the UK and has sold millions of albums worldwide.
-They have released four full-length albums along with an additional collaboration album with American rock band Sparks as supergroup FFS.
+Franz Ferdinand have had multiple top-20 hits in the U.K. and have sold millions of albums worldwide.
+They have released six full-length albums, the most recent being The Human Fear, which released on January 10, 2025.
+Together with the American rock band Sparks, Franz Ferdinand also released a collaboration album titled FFS — an abbreviation of Franz Ferdinand and Sparks.
+Any similarity to other meanings of this abbreviation is purely coincidental, of course.

 2009 - Jason Isbell released his second full-length album, Jason Isbell and the 400 Unit.

-2010 - Mumford & Sons make their US TV debut on The Late Show with David Letterman.
+2010 - Mumford & Sons made their U.S. TV debut on The Late Show with David Letterman.

 2010 - Two Door Cinema Club released their debut studio album, Tourist History.
 It features "Something Good Can Work," "I Can Talk," "Undercover Martyn," and “What You Know.”